-Consider a local guide if you’ve never been to this country before.
-There are plenty of them around.
+Consider a local guide if you’ve never been to Costa Rica before.
+There are plenty of experienced and knowledgable guides around.
 Many of them work with conservation societies.
 The fee you pay them actively funds the preservation of these rare birds.
-Look for online reviews on specific guides and see which one suits you.
+Look online for reviews on specific guides and see which one suits you.

 We all have our preferences.
-Some prefer to stick to well-travelled dirt tracks, whereas others will have you crawling through the undergrowth searching out some of the more ‘hard to spot’ creatures.
+Some prefer to stick to well-travelled dirt tracks, whereas others will have you crawling through the undergrowth seeking out some of the more ‘hard to spot’ creatures.

 Birds in Costa Rica come in all shapes and sizes.
 Often, it’s a matter of spotting a different coloured wingtip or a slightly different belly which segregates one species from another.
 Unless you’re a walking encyclopaedia, grab a field guide from Amazon before you go or from a book store in Costa Rica.

-If you’re only visiting a certain area, you can normally find little guides for specific national parks.
+If you’re only visiting a certain area, you can normally find small guide books for specific national parks.
 These are less bulky to carry around and are easy to replace.
 Some travellers are wary about carrying around a ‘trophy’ bird book.

 Birds in Costa Rica find it easy to stay cool because there’s so much humidity.
 You will have to confront this on most trips.
 Wear a poncho or light waterproof jacket to keep your clothing as dry as possible.
-In the forests, keep as little skin exposed as possible to make sure you don’t attract insect bites.
+In the forests, keep as little skin exposed as possible to avoid getting bitten by insects.